SAP-samples/teched2023-DA260/exercises/ex1/README.md

     ![ex_01_11](images/ex_01_11.png)

-12. You have the possibility to create projections for each CDS View (e.g. creating a filter), but in this exercise no projections are required and hence you can skip the creation of projection.
+12. You have the possibility to create projections for each CDS View (e.g. creating a filter), but in this exercise no projections are required and hence you can skip the creation of a projection.

-      As a next step, click on icon adjacent to *Select Target Connection*.
+      As a next step, click on the icon adjacent to *Select Target Connection*.

     ![ex_01_11_2](images/ex_1_11_2.png)

-      The following popup will appear where you need to select the target connection.
+      The following popup window will appear where you need to select the target connection.
 In this case, please select *SAP Datasphere* as target connection.

     ![ex_01_12](images/ex_01_12.png)